jrfaller/diggit/docker/README.md

 # Diggit docker image

 Diggit's docker image enables you to use diggit without having the burden of installing it.
-This image is not meant to be used directly, but rather to be extended.

-To work, it needs several files:
-* A `sources` file that contains the list of the URLs of the repositories
-* A `plugins` folder that may contains analyses, joins or addons

-To use it, create a new `Dockerfile` based on the one furnished in this repository, and add the analysis sequence as a sequence of `RUN` commands, such as:
+To use it you need to mount a folder from the host to `/diggit`.
+Then you can use docker run to perform diggit commands.
+Here is an example of usage:

 ```
-FROM jrfaller/diggit
+docker run -v my_folder:/diggit jrfaller/diggit init

-RUN dgit analyses add test_analysis
+docker run -v my_folder:/diggit jrfaller/diggit analyses add tex
+docker run -v my_folder:/diggit jrfaller/diggit sources add https://github.com/jrfaller/test-git
-RUN dgit clones perform
+docker run -v my_folder:/diggit jrfaller/diggit clones perform
-RUN dgit analyses perform
+docker run -v my_folder:/diggit jrfaller/diggit analyses perform
 ```